Carers singing can aid communication in late stage dementia

 Singing as general communication and an aid to understanding everyday tasks

 I started singing to Mum instinctively.
 We often found singing was a good way to communicate and used it in many ways.
 We would use it to introduce ourselves to her.
 ‘Good Morning Winnie Limon, Winnie Limon, Winnie Limon, I’m your youngest daughter and Barbara’s my name’ sung to the tune of ‘There’s ahole in my bucket’.
+This simple ditty reminded her who I was, who she was and our relationship and told her that it was morning time.
 It always got the morning off to a good start and generally brought a smile to her face and, if not, at least it brought a smile to mine.

 We also discovered that if we sang to Mum rather than speak she would understand better what we wanted her to do and be able to perform tasks more easily.
 I would choose a simple tune, so for example, – ‘Let’s go for a shower, a shower, a shower.
 Let’s go for a shower and get nice and clean’ again went very nicely to ‘There’s a hole in my bucket’